LuisSalvadorNeo4j/fraud-detection-training/queries/journey_of_a_query.md

 You can ingest the dataset again if needed by running [this script](../cypher_import/cypher_script_with_data_bipartite/neo4j_importer_cypher_script.cypher) from the browser.

+### Fine-grained RBAC

+We can use [cypher commands](https://neo4j.com/docs/cypher-manual/current/administration/access-control/manage-roles/#access-control-role-syntax) to manage the role-based access-control of our database.

+#### Creating a user

+Let's first create a user: Anthony from Anti-Fraud Team.

 ```cypher
 // as admin
 CREATE USER Anthony IF NOT EXISTS